Item request has been placed!

 The library relocated to its current building in 2005.
 Many programs have taken place since then, including visits from the local fire department.

-Because of its family-friendly atmosphere, the Clayton Library has only seen a small amount of different librarians throughout its years, including: Naomi Dowling, Erla Sawdey, Virginia Wentz, Deb Keene, Sarah Gebert, Karen Swanberg, Peggy Zeigler, Kellie Lee.
-The current librarian is Liz Fergus.
+Because of its family-friendly atmosphere, the Clayton Library has only seen a small amount of different librarians throughout its years, including: Naomi Dowling, Erla Sawdey, Virginia Wentz, Deb Keene, Sarah Gebert, Karen Swanberg, Peggy Zeigler, Kellie Lee and Liz Fergus.
+The current librarian is Jeanne Fergus.

 The Clayton Library remains an important fixture in the village.
 Renovation for a new library space began and finished in 2017.
 It continues to be a local hangout spot for kids after school.